IshmaelRogers/RobotKinematics/README.md

 [translation]

+The position of point P relative to B is denonted by the vector B_r_P/B

+NOTE: The leading superscript describes the reference frame from which the vector r is being measured.

+The following equation fully describe the position vector r relative to the B frame

+B_r_P/B = rBx x bx_hat + rBy x by_hat + rBz x bz_hat

+We now describe P relative to A, A_r_P/A
-describing P relative to A is vector addition
+NOTE: describing P relative to A is vector addition

 A_r_P/A = A_r_B/A + B_r_p/B

-# Homogeneous Transformations
+# Homogeneous Transformations and their Inverse

+Consider a more general case in which reference frames are both simultaneously rotated and translated with respect to each other.

+In the figure below we see point P, whose position is known relative to B and our goal is to again find A_r_P/A.$

 # Composition of Homogenous Transforms